ark-lang/ark/README.md

 * [ ] Memory Model
 * [ ] Macro System (?)
 * [ ] Macro for whether a file is compiled on "use"
+* [x] Implementation of structs for owned functions, or methods.

 ## Status
 Alloy is still constantly being worked on.
 At the moment it compiles,